exonum/exonum-doc/src/architecture/storage.md

 #### ProofMapIndex

-[`ProofMapIndex`][proof-map-index] is an extended version for a map based on Merkle Patricia Tree.
+[`ProofMapIndex`][proof-map-index] is an extended version for a map based on [Merkle Patricia Tree](../advanced/merkle-patricia-index.md).
 It implements the same methods as the `MapIndex`, adding the ability to create proofs of existence for its key-value pairs, or proofs of absense if requested key do not exist in this table.
-For a more detailed description, see [Merkle Patricia Trees](../advanced/merkle-patricia-index.md).
 The following additional procedures are [supported][proofmap-procedures]:

 - get the root node's value